Timeline: Men's Wearhouse and Jos. A. Bank's tux-of-war

 Feb 2 - Jos.
 A. Bank rejects yet another offer, saying the proposal still undervalues the company.

 Feb 14 - Jos.
-A. Bank said it would acquire the Eddie Bauer clothing brand from private equity firm Golden Gate Capital for an enterprise value of $825 million.
+A. Bank said it would acquire the Eddie Bauer clothing brand from private equity firm Golden Gate Capital for an enterprise value of $825 million in cash and stock, making its first move into women's apparel and footwear.

+Jos.
+A. Bank also said it would start a share buyback worth $300 million after the deal closed.

+Feb 18 - Jos.
+A. Bank's planned acquisition of outdoor sportswear retailer Eddie Bauer defies logic given that the companies cater to different customers, says Eminence Capital.